baumrock/RockLanguage/README.md

 <br>

-### Finally a good and easy way to ship ProcessWire modules with translation files 🥳
+### A new way to ship ProcessWire modules with translation files 🥳

 <br>